-In a hunt for a solution to this growing problem, some people are considering using cannabidiol, normally referred to as CBD.
-Although CBD has not been approved by the FDA to treat any particular disease or condition, many people wonder does CBD sunscreen work?
+In a hunt for a solution to this growing problem, some people are considering using cannabidiol, normally referred to as CBD, and many people wonder does CBD sunscreen work?

 In this post, we’ll take a close look at this question.
 Before we can answer it, though, there are a few things you should understand about the sun, your skin, and sunscreen.

 How does the sun affect your skin?

 There are positive effects of enjoying the sun.
 Natural sunlight helps the skin manufacture vitamin D, which has an important role in bone formation.
 Ultraviolet radiation, however, is not so harmless.

 The cells in the outer, or epidermal, layer of the skin contain a pigment called melanin.
 Melanin affects the skin by protecting it from the destructive effects of UV rays.
 When you stay in the sun for a longer period, the body starts producing more melanin to prevent the skin from burning.
 The pigment darkens which causes the skin to become tanned.

 When the skin is frequently exposed to the sun without protection this inflammatory effect causes it to lose its elasticity and may result in premature aging.
 Longer periods under the sun can also cause UV rays to penetrate the deeper layers of the skin.
 This damages skin cells and eventually causes sunburns.
 When skin is exposed to UV over many years without appropriate protection, the accumulated damage may also result in skin cancer.